-If you encounter a technical issue, please contact UF Computing Help Desk (Links to an external site.), or utilize the one of the following self-help resources:
+If you encounter a technical issue, please contact UF Computing Help DeskLinks to an external site., or utilize the one of the following self-help resources:

-- Video: Canvas Student Overview (Links to an external site.)
-[7:04] - Which Browsers Does Canvas Support?
-(Links to an external site.) - How Can I Use Canvas on My Mobile Device?Links to an external site. - Canvas Student GuideLinks to an external site. - Canvas Video Guide (Links to an external site.) - Mediasite Viewing Requirements (Links to an external site.) technical requirements for watching lecture videos. - Zoom Conferences Student Step-by-Step Guides (Links to an external site.)
+- Video: Canvas Student OverviewLinks to an external site.
+[7:04] - Which Browsers Does Canvas Support?Links to an external site. - How Can I Use Canvas on My Mobile Device? - Canvas Student Guide - Canvas Video GuideLinks to an external site. - Mediasite Viewing RequirementsLinks to an external site. technical requirements for watching lecture videos. - Zoom Conferences Student Step-by-Step GuidesLinks to an external site.

-Any questions or concerns due to technical issues MUST be accompanied by the ticket number received from the UF Computing Help Desk when the problem was reported to them.
+Any requests for make-ups due to technical issues MUST be accompanied by the ticket number received from the UF Computing Help Desk when the problem was reported to them.
 The ticket number will document the time and date of the problem.
-You MUST message your instructor within 24 hours of the technical difficulty and notify them of the problem you are facing.
+You MUST message your instructor within 24 hours of the technical difficulty if you wish to request a make-up.